BastianKeim/ReservaGym/README.txt

+#IMPORTANT: SINCE RESTRICTION WERE LIFTED, IS NOT REQUIRED TO BOOK AN HOUR ANYMORE, SO THIS PROJECT IS CANCELLED#

 I did a little programm using python and selenium.

 What the programm does is book me the next hour by getting the current hour, fill the parameters automatically and finally book.